Chapel Hill Mall: 2015–2021: Decline and closure

-Mall tenants received multiple notices from the City of Akron of potential utility shutoff in 2019 and 2020 due to accumulating unpaid water and electricity bills.
-The City decided to cancel the shutoffs due to partial payments received from Kohan, but the overall debt continued to accumulate, and in September 2019 the Summit County fiscal office began to discuss the possibility of foreclosing on the property after they received a notice from the City about the delinquent account.
+Mall tenants received multiple notices from the City of Akron of potential utility shutoff on December 3, 2019 and January 3, 2020 due to accumulating unpaid water and electricity bills.
+The city decided to cancel the shutoffs due to partial payments received from Kohan, but the overall debt continued to accumulate, and in September 2019, the Summit County fiscal office began to discuss the possibility of foreclosing on the property after they received a notice from the city about the delinquent account.

-On January 3, 2020, Ohio Edison filled a complaint against Kohan, citing over $195,000 of overdue bills.
-On January 13, Kohan was served with a foreclosure notice for over $750,000 of unpaid bills owed to Summit County.
+On January 3, 2020, Ohio Edison of FirstEnergy filled a complaint against Kohan, citing over $195,000 of overdue bills.
+Ten days later, Kohan was served with a foreclosure notice for over $750,000 of unpaid bills owed to Summit County.
 Retail taxes, which had not been paid since January 2019, made up over half of the amount owed, including interest and fees.

-On January 16, 2020, it was announced that the Chapel Hill JCPenney would close on April 24, 2020 as part of a plan to close six stores nationwide, leaving the mall with no remaining anchors.
-It remained open through the initial closing date, but on June 17 it was included in an updated list of 136 stores closing.
-The JCPenney store officially closed in July 2020.
+On January 16, 2020, it was announced that JCPenney would close on April 24 of that year as part of a plan to close six stores nationwide, leaving Chapel Hill Mall with no remaining anchors.
+Due to the COVID-19 pandemic, which caused the mall to close temporarily on March 20 of that year, the store remained open for five additional weeks when the mall would resume operations on May, but on June 17 it was included in an updated list of 136 stores closing.
+On May 20, 2020, spokeswoman Kristen Bennett announced that the updated closure date would be July 17.

+2021–present: Redevelopment

-On March 16, 2021, Industrial Commercial Properties purchased the Chapel Hill property for $7 million, of which $844,085.24 went to the County to pay off previous debts.
+On March 16, 2021, Industrial Commercial Properties LLC (ICP) purchased the mall property for $7 million, $844,085.24 of which went to the county to pay off previous debts.
 At this time, only 20 out of 75 available storefronts were in use, including kiosks.

-The Chapel Hill Mall closed permanently on April 18, 2021.

-Chapel Hill Business Park

-The property is now a business park with a focus on light manufacturing and other industrial uses.
+ICP planned to redevelop the 829,000 sqft Chapel Hill Mall into a light-industrial and commercial business campus known as Chapel Hill Business Park, investing in $20 million backed by a $1.5 million incentive package approved by the Akron City Council.
+The Chapel Hill Mall closed permanently on April 18, 2021, with the remaining tenants being evicted to allow for construction.
+After the mall closed, the carousel in the food court was relocated to Lock 3 Park.
+Much of the building underwent renovations by April 12, 2022; the exterior received new paint jobs and landscaping, and interior walls were removed or repurposed to create a more open floor plan for the new tenants.

 As of September 2023, the main building is occupied by four tenants: Craft33, Driverge, OnQ and Quantix.
-A few smaller suites remain vacant, and areas in what used to be the mall parking lot are now leased to tenants such as Firestone.
-Much of the building that used to be the Chapel Hill Mall underwent renovations in 2022; the outside of the building received new paint and landscaping, and interior walls were removed or repurposed to create a more open floor plan for the new tenants.
-Development on the site is still underway and is planned to include a new free-standing building near the original structure.
-Various tenants had moved in by 2024.
+A few smaller suites remain vacant, and areas in what used to be the mall's parking lot are now leased to tenants such as Firestone Tire and Rubber Company.
+Various tenants had moved in by April 18, 2024, and by then, Storage of America had involvement in ownership.